-There are two keyboards available from CNIB to support visually-impaired computer users.
-The Large Print Keyboard, which is not compatible with Mac computers, and the Brailliant Braille Display, which is compatible with Mac computers.
+There are two keyboards available from the Canadian National Institute for the Blind (CNIB) to support visually-impaired computer users.
+The Large Print Keyboard by AbleNet, which is not compatible with Mac computers, and the Brailliant Braille Display by Humanware, which is compatible with Mac computers.

 If you are looking for a large print keyboard for a Mac computer, there are several products available that you may wish to explore.

 For example, if you already have an Apple keyboard you may want to look at keyboard labels.
 These large print, high contrast labels include braille – which can be useful for users learning to read braille.
-Large Print Braille Keyboard Labels are available from CNIB and offer some symbols for Mac Keyboards.
-This products costs about 45$ (Cdn).
+Large Print Braille Keyboard Labels by Riezen Inc. are available from CNIB and offer some symbols for Mac keyboards.
+This product costs about 45$ (Cdn).

 LogicKeyboard offers several different LargePrint Keyboards for Mac computers.
 Unlike the VisionBoard, these keys are laid out for Mac-users.
-These keyboards range in price from $115 to $150 (U.S.).
+These keyboards range in price from $115 to $150 (U.S.) plus additional shipping fees.